How to Manage Split Orders and Shipments: A Guide for Retailers

 Getting the gist now?

 Needless to say, though largely inevitable, managing split shipments correctly can greatly improve customer experience, enhance order management, and so much more.
+Efficient order fulfillment processes, such as optimizing inventory across multiple locations, can help manage split shipments and reduce associated costs.
 Read through to learn more.

 What are Split Orders/Shipments?

-A split shipment occurs when a single order is divided and shipped in two or more separate packages.
+A split shipment occurs when a single order is divided and shipped in two or more separate packages (also referred to as multiple packages or more than one package).
 Instead of delivering all items together, you dispatch the ordered items in bits and pieces.

 Split shipments can be intentional or a result of an unavoidable circumstance.
 For example, customers might want their orders split by brand or categories for faster delivery.
 In such an instance, it’s intentional.